Teoneag/Table-Editor/README.md

     - See the result of any cell, when selected show the formula
     - If it's between "" it's text, otherwise it's a formula
     - If the formula is invalid, show an error message as a pop-up
 - Supported syntactic constructs:
   - Parentheses: ()
   - Binary operators: +, -, *, /, ^
   - Unary operators: - (negation)
   - Named functions: sqrt, sum (>= 2 arguments)
   - References to table cells: A1, B2, C3, ...
+- For decimal numbers use comma: 1,5
+- calculating equation
+  - tokenizer
+  - parser
+  - evaluator

 ## Task